Dramatic Essence Makeup

 But people with other seasons can also have high-contrast coloring.

-And, most importantly, Dramatic really is versatile.
+And, most importantly, Dramatic truly is versatile.
 Lower-contrast makeup can also create a beautifully stark, stern Dramatic impression (when applied in Dramatic textures and shapes).

 If you’ll be creating a Dramatic look with light colors, you may find that it’s safer to stick to mostly neutrals.